Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 1.33 April 2025 Maintenance only (EOL 2026-06-28) Sidecar containers GA, in-place pod resize beta

-User Namespaces → GA is the headline security change in 1.36.
-With user namespaces enabled, the root user inside a container is mapped to a non-privileged user on the host.
-This dramatically reduces the blast radius of a container escape: even if an attacker compromises a container running as UID 0, they emerge on the host as something like UID 100000 with no special privileges.
-For database pods specifically, this means a Postgres container compromise no longer means immediate root on the node.
-Combined with seccomp and AppArmor profiles, this closes one of the long-standing gaps between Kubernetes security and traditional VM isolation.
+The promotion of User Namespaces to general availability is the most prominent security change in 1.36.
+When user namespaces are enabled, the root user inside a container is mapped to an unprivileged user on the host.
+This arrangement substantially reduces the impact of a container escape: even when an attacker compromises a container running as UID 0, they emerge on the host as a high-numbered unprivileged user, such as UID 100000, with no special privileges.
+For database pods specifically, a compromised Postgres container no longer translates directly into root access on the node.
+In combination with seccomp and AppArmor profiles, this change closes one of the long-standing gaps between Kubernetes security and traditional virtual machine isolation.

-Mutating Admission Policies → GA brings declarative, CEL-expression-based mutations to the admission chain, replacing many uses of webhook-based mutating admission controllers.
-You can now write policies that, say, automatically inject sidecar containers, add labels, set default resource requests, or enforce image-registry rules without operating a separate webhook server.
-Less moving infrastructure to maintain, fewer failure modes when the webhook goes down.
+Mutating Admission Policies, also promoted to general availability, bring declarative mutations expressed in the Common Expression Language (CEL) to the admission chain, replacing many uses of webhook-based mutating admission controllers.
+Operators can now write policies that, for example, automatically inject sidecar containers, attach labels, set default resource requests, or enforce image-registry rules, without operating a separate webhook server.
+The result is less infrastructure to maintain and fewer failure modes when a webhook becomes unavailable.

-Fine-Grained Kubelet API Authorization → GA lets the kubelet enforce per-verb RBAC on its own API rather than treating all operations uniformly.
-This matters for hardening: tools that need nodes/proxy can be limited to read-only operations, and the kubelet can refuse risky combinations that previously required cluster-admin to fully restrict.
+Fine-Grained Kubelet API Authorization, now generally available, allows the kubelet to enforce per-verb RBAC on its own API rather than treating all operations uniformly.
+This change matters for hardening: tools that require nodes/proxy can be restricted to read-only operations, and the kubelet can refuse risky combinations that previously required cluster-admin privileges in order to be fully restricted.

-Beyond security, 1.36 leans further into AI workload support — refinements to Dynamic Resource Allocation (DRA) for GPU scheduling, support for accelerator partitioning, and improvements to the scheduler’s ability to handle long-running training jobs alongside short-lived inference pods.
-The trajectory is clear: the kubernetes-as-AI-platform pattern, which exploded in 2024-2025 as model-serving workloads moved off bespoke infrastructure, has now been first-class for two release cycles.
-For language and runtime choices when building operators or controllers around these new APIs, the Python vs Rust comparison is a useful framing — the controller-runtime ecosystem in Go remains dominant, but Rust operators are gaining ground for performance-sensitive components.
+Beyond security, version 1.36 continues to invest in AI workload support.
+It introduces refinements to Dynamic Resource Allocation (DRA) for GPU scheduling, adds support for accelerator partitioning, and improves the ability of the scheduler to handle long-running training jobs alongside short-lived inference pods.
+The trajectory is clear: the pattern of Kubernetes as an AI platform, which grew rapidly in 2024 and 2025 as model-serving workloads migrated off bespoke infrastructure, has been a first-class concern for two consecutive release cycles.
+For language and runtime choices when developing operators or controllers around these new APIs, the Python and Rust comparison provides a useful framing.
+The controller-runtime ecosystem in Go remains dominant, but Rust-based operators are gaining ground for performance-sensitive components.

 Frequently Asked Questions